robincun/odin_recipes/README.md

-This repository is for getting better at html
+This repository is for getting better at html!